scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Time to Standardize

 Another RFC that must be mentioned in the context of this draft is {{RFC5218}}, "What Makes for a Successful Protocol?".
 SCION fulfils most factors that contribute to the success of a protocol, according to section 2.1 of the RFC.
-This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source availability.
-More important maybe is that SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.
+This includes such factors as offering a positive net value (i.e., the benefits of deploying SCION outweigh the costs), incremental deployability, and open source code availability.
+More importantly, SCION averts the failure criteria mentioned in section 1.4 of the RFC: SCION is already deployed and in use by many actors of the Swiss financial and academic ecosystems, and mainstream implementation of SCION is possible, too.

 To conclude: The time is ripe to make a first step towards standardization and take SCION to the IETF.